wp-plugins/post-state-tags/readme.txt

 You can click the Settings link on the plugin install screen, or find it under SETTINGS: Post State Tags.

+= Are there default colors and icons or How can I reset to defaults? =

+You can simply go to the settings and click the reset to defaults button at the bottom to reset all the colors and dash-icons to their default values.

 = Can I change colors? =

 Yes.
 In the settings admin screen, you can change the color values using the color picker.
 The lighter background color is automatically calculated using RGB/HSL values.